 Location of the home within the city is also important.
-How close is the nearest fire hydrant?
+How close is the nearest fire hydrant for the fire department?
 How about proximity to a fire or police station?

 The neighborhood and claims history within it as well as the crime rate in the area can also make a difference in rates.